sinch/ios-proximity-tutorial/readme.md

 	}
 ```
 Before we implement the rest of the code, there’s some groundwork to cover.
-For this we will need to #import incomingCall.h.
+For this, we will need to #import incomingCall.h.
 We’ve been nice enough to create the class and connect it to the relevant storyboard for you already.

 When there’s an incoming call, we’re going to present the incomingCall view controller.
 From there, the user will be given the option to either answer or decline the call.
 The answer and decline function will once again be implemented using delegates.
 If a user chooses to answer a call, we will go ahead and present the callScreen.